KopnickyDavid/dv_union/README.md

-# DV-Lottery
+# DV-Unoom
-Script that allow players to buy lottery tickets and win some money.
+Script that allows you to add more illegal roleplay with union depository heist.

 <h2> Requirements:</h2>